 There are lots of moving parts to writing and publishing, but if it were a difficult process, books would not exist.

-It’s time to reinvent your life by putting your story on paper.
-I committed to writing a book, and the experience was more successful than I imagined.
+It’s time to tell your story by writing or typing.
+I committed to the goal, and the experience was more successful than I imagined.
 Believe that your future will be as fruitful as or even more successful than mine.

-What experience are you ready to share with the world?
+What life experience are you ready to share with the world?